FACULTY GRIEVANCE PROCEDURE,

 B. Membership and Composition

-1. The FGC shall have 22 members elected by the faculty pursuant to the Faculty Grievance Committee Operating Papers, except as provided below.
+1. The FGC shall comprise 22 members elected by the faculty pursuant to the Faculty Grievance Committee Operating Papers, except as provided below.

 2. All Units shall have representation on the FGC proportionate to the Units' representation on the Faculty Senate, except if alternate or temporary members have been appointed.

 3. The members shall serve for a term of three years.
 No member may serve successive terms.

 4. The FGC shall select a chair from its membership at the first meeting of each year.
 Notification of the election of the chair of the FGC shall be provided to the Faculty Welfare Council and the Provost.
 The chair of the FGC shall not serve on any Hearing Panel.